dafengchuichuichuiba/DeadReckoning-Bare/readme.md

 ## Introduction

 This repository is a collection of my code projects as I learn the aspects of programming an STM32F103C8 Cortex M3 micro controller at the "bare metal" register level.
 The primary code project in this repository implements a dead-reckoning tool to determine the user's position by using a 9 axis accelerometer and Kalman Filters.
-This computation will be run in parallel by multiple microcontrollers and accelerometers to create an additional layer of redundancy and issues will be resolved using the Byzantine General's Algorithm.
+This computation will be run in parallel by multiple STM32's and accelerometers to create an additional layer of redundancy and discrepancies will be resolved using the Byzantine General's Algorithm.

+Note: I decided to develop this project simply using predefined CMSIS registers to gain a better understanding of how to develop high efficiency and robust code for microproccesors.

 With a working toolchain, all projects can be built from within their project directory.
 The `master.mk` file **REQUIRES** modification in order to set the paths to the build tools.